microsoft/OpenRCA/README.md

 pip install -r requirements.txt
 ```

-The telemetry data can be download from the [Google Drive](https://drive.google.com/drive/folders/1wGiEnu4OkWrjPxfx5ZTROnU37-5UDoPM?usp=drive_link).
-Once you have download the telemetry dataset, please put them into the path `data/` (which is empty now).
+The telemetry data can be download from [Google Drive](https://drive.google.com/drive/folders/1wGiEnu4OkWrjPxfx5ZTROnU37-5UDoPM?usp=drive_link).
+Once you have download the telemetry dataset, please put them into the path `dataset/` (which is empty now).

 The directory structure of the data is: